bluecatengineering/dora/README.md

 ![](dora.jpg)

 `dora` is a DHCP server written in Rust using tokio.
 It is built on the [`dhcproto`](https://github.com/bluecatengineering/dhcproto) library and `sqlx`.
 We currently use the sqlite backend, although that could change in the future.
 The goal of `dora` is to provide a complete, performant, and correct implementation of DHCPv4, and eventually DHCPv6.
-Dora supports duplicate address detection, ping, binding multiple interfaces, static addresses, client classes, DDNS (**new!**) etc [see example.yaml for all options](./example.yaml).
+Dora supports duplicate address detection, ping, binding multiple interfaces, static addresses, client classes, DDNS (**new!**), metrics and leases HTTP API [see example.yaml for all options](./example.yaml).

 It is, however, in development and may contain bugs.
 We hope to build a community around this project.
 To that end, PRs, issues, and constructive comments are welcome.